 The Blue Cash Everyday from American Express is the no annual fee alternative to the Blue Cash Preferred.
-Instead of 6% back, you will get 3% back on the first $6,000 in grocery purchases.
+Instead of 6% back, you will get 3% back on the first $6,000 in grocery purchases (then 1% after hitting the threshold).
 By maxing out the 3% bonus, you will get $180 a year in bonus cash plus 1% on all remaining bonus categories.

-You will also get unlimited 2% back at U.S. gas stations and departments, plus 1% back on all other purchases.
+You will also get unlimited 2% back at U.S. gas stations and select U.S. department stores, plus 1% back on all other purchases.

 Even though the Blue Cash Everyday doesn’t have an annual fee, it still comes with the following card benefits:

 - Roadside assistance